legumeinfo/graphql-server/src/resolvers/README.md

-# resolvers #
+# Resolvers

-Each GraphQL type's resolvers are defined in a Javascript file here, e.g. `intermine/gene.js`.
+Each GraphQL type's resolvers are defined in a TypeScript file here, e.g. `intermine/gene.ts`.